StreamingDataPlatform/sdp-kafka-streaming/SdpKafkaStreamingUsingFlink/README.md

 This code sample demonstrates the capabilities of flink application created on SDP that can be used to read data from one kafka topic and write to another kafka topic.

 ## Dependencies
-* Refer dependencies section in pom.xml
+* •	Refer to dependencies section in pom.xml under SdpKafkaStreamingUsingFlink folder

 ## Deployment